 The focus of the meeting includes consideration of six topics:

---—Preserving procedural fairness
+--Preserving procedural fairness

-6. —Open Discussion Going Forward And Additional Issues
+--Coordination5.
+Organization of Senate Response and Role6.
+Open Discussion Going Forward And Additional Issues

 Penn State faculty are welcome to share their ideas and thoughts with their Senate representatives and especially with their Senate Council Representative (Senate Council Roster).